Reshmi Ghosh

-Reshmi Ghosh is an Indian beauty queen and actress.
+Reshmi Ghosh is an Indian actress and beauty pageant titleholder.
+She is known for her roles in television shows such as Kayamath, Mata Ki Chowki, and Buddha.
+She has also portrayed the character of Kaikeyi in the Hindu epic series Sankat Mochan Mahabali Hanumaan.

 Early life

 Ghosh was born in 1978 and brought up in Kolkata.
 She attended school at Carmel Convent School (Class 10, 1995 batch).
 She graduated with a BA from Jogamaya Devi College in southern Kolkata in 2000.
 She has a younger sister.

 Personal life

 Ghosh married to Siddharth Vasudev, her co-star from Shobha Somnath Ki on 1 February 2013 at Kolkata.
 Ghosh and Vasudev played on-screen couple in Buddha.